jgneff/gif-doll/README.md

-# Dancing Doll
+# Doll Dancing

-This project creates animated GIFs of a doll dancing from a segment of the film *Mechanical Doll.* The output GIF files consist of binary images so that they can be shown in quick succession on an e-paper display using the animation (A2) *waveform* mode, which works only in pure black and white.
+This project creates animated GIFs of a doll dancing from a segment of the film *Mechanical Doll.* The output GIF files consist of bilevel images so that they can be shown in quick succession on an e-paper display using the animation (A2) *waveform* mode, which works only with pure black and white pixels.

 ## Background